jthlab/demesinfer/docs/tutorial.rst

 The values themselves don’t mean much in isolation, but they demonstrate how to call the likelihood and obtain its gradient.
 This is the foundation for inference: we can now pass these functions to a numerical optimizer such as ``scipy.optimize.minimize`` to estimate the migration rate from P0 to P1.

-In the following examples, we will infer three types of parameters: population sizes, split times, and migration rates.

 **Note**: Inference with large sample sizes using SFS may be slow.
 Consider reducing the number of samples when running locally.
 For reference, in all the examples below, I used a sample size of 10 diploids and ran them locally on a MacBook with an M2 chip.
 The runtime is roughly around 10-15 seconds.
 Simply bumping this number to 20 diploids results in a 5 minute runtime.

 In the next section, to visually inspect how the likelihood changes (and assess reliability), we define a helper function ``plot_sfs_likelihood`` to plot the results.
+We will infer three types of parameters: population sizes, split times, and migration rates.

 Estimating the ancestral population size
 ----------------------------------------